openstack/keystone/doc/source/federation/mapping_combinations.rst

         ]
     }

-The ``remote`` section of the mapping is relatively straight-forward.
-The main difference between this mapping and the other examples is the addition of a ``projects`` section within the ``local`` rules.
+The semantics of the ``remote`` section have not changed.
+The difference between this mapping and the other examples is the addition of a ``projects`` section within the ``local`` rules.
 The ``projects`` list supplies a list of projects that the federated user will be given access to.
-This is achieved when a user has successfully authenticated and the mapping engine has applied values from the assertion and mapped them into the ``local`` rules.
+The projects will be automatically created if they don't exist when the user authenticates and the mapping engine has applied values from the assertion and mapped them into the ``local`` rules.

 In the above example, an authenticated federated user will be granted the ``observer`` role on the ``Production`` project, ``member`` role on the ``Staging`` project, and they will have ``admin`` role on the ``Project for jsmith``.